BMCARDONA/pathfinding-visualizer/README.md

 - [X] Draw own path

-## To-do List:
-- Stop Animation of search algorithm if "clear board" or "generate walls" is clicked.

 ## What I learned:
 - How to provide each div (in this case, each cell in the grid) with an id containing its respective coordinate.